Nine weeks of dance, learning, creating and playing!

 MORNING DROP OFF 8:15AM – 8:45AM

-Step 1: Download, fill out and sign ALL FOUR registration forms.
-When downloaded forms can be filled out electronically with Adobe Acrobat Reader:
+Step 1: Fill out and sign ALL FOUR registration forms.

 WHAT PRE-PAYMENT IS REQUIRED TO RESERVE YOUR SPOT?
 HOW TO ENROLL FOR RANDOM WEEKS?